 Kerala Assembly adjourns, opposition attacks govt

-Thiruvananthapuram, Mar 13 (PTI): In the backdrop of the coronavirus scare, the Kerala Assembly on Friday cut short its ongoing session scheduled till this month-end.
+(Eds: Minor edit in first para) Thiruvananthapuram, Mar 13 (PTI): In the backdrop of the coronavirus scare, the Kerala Assembly on Friday adjourned sine die.
 The decision in this regard was taken at the Business Advisory Committee (BAC) meeting of the assembly.

 Leader of the Opposition Ramesh Chennithala attacked the government saying there was no need to cut short the session even as the Lok Sabha and Rajya Sabha sessions were going on.
 He described the government decision as "autocratic" and said it was a "black chapter" in the history of parliamentary democracy.